Dogs are no longer allowed at the Ossipee Valley Music Festival and/or String Camp. Please read our letter to the community here:

 Emotional Support Animals: While ESAs do NOT qualify as service dogs under the ADA, we do accept dogs with ESA letters from licensed medical professionals such as your primary care doctor or psychologist.
 PLEASE NOTE: There are many companies online that will sell you ESA registrations and certifications.
 The registrations are a scam.
 ESAs are for serious symptoms such as PTSD and panic attacks, and must be evaluated and agreed upon by your medical health professional.
 We kindly ask that you respect the festival’s new dog policy, and do not suddenly arrive at the festival with an ESA when you didn’t have one last year.
 This exception is for those who truly suffer from psychological systems that are alleviated by the presence of a well trained dog.
 ESAs must remain with you at all times, and must not cause disruption or distress to other campers through barking or running free through the campsites or festival grounds.
 If you are at a workshop or performance your dog must remain in your presence, and must be fully under your control.
 Since we are making this exception, and it is not federal law, we still reserve the right to ask you to leave, without a refund, if your dog causes disruption of any kind including barking, if you do not clean up after your dog, if your dog elicits complaints from other campers, or causes harm to others.
 Upon purchasing a ticket to the festival you will be asked to fill out an affidavit attesting that you have understood this new policy.

-**UNDER YOUR IMMEDIATE CONTROL means that your service dog must remain with you at all times.
+**UNDER YOUR IMMEDIATE CONTROL means that your dog must remain at your side at all times, must be quiet unless specifically using vocal cues to guide you, must be 100% responsive to your vocal command, and must not actively intrude on the personal space of other festival attendees unless invited by the attendee .
 Do not leave your service dog unattended.
 You must bring adequate water and food for your service dog.
 Dog food is not available on site.

 If you have any questions by emailing firstname.lastname@example.org or calling 207-625-8656